aferrandi/dbtarzan/sourceforge/README.md

 about it

 sort of the table names list so that it is easier to find them when there are many

-- Release 1.14

-Installation file for MacOS (DBTarzanxxx.app.zip).

-When connecting to the database, in case of failure the error is displayed correctly.

-Complete error messages in case of SQL errors.

-Show a link to a "JDBC connection strings" page in the connection editor.